Zero Dark Thirty: Plot

-Maya Harris is a CIA analyst tasked with finding the al-Qaeda leader Osama bin Laden.
+Maya is a CIA analyst tasked with finding the al-Qaeda leader Osama bin Laden.
 In 2003, she is stationed at the U.S. embassy in Pakistan.
-She and CIA officer Dan Fuller attend the black site interrogations of Ammar (Reda Kateb), a detainee with suspected links to several of the hijackers in the September 11 attacks and who is subjected to approved torture interrogation techniques.
-Ammar provides unreliable information on a suspected attack in Saudi Arabia, but reveals the name of the personal courier for bin Laden, Abu Ahmed al-Kuwaiti.
-Other detainee intelligence connects courier traffic by Abu Ahmed between Abu Faraj al-Libbi and bin Laden.
-In 2005, Faraj denies knowing about a courier named Abu Ahmed; Maya interprets this as an attempt by Faraj to conceal the importance of Abu Ahmed.
+She and CIA officer Dan Fuller take part in the black site interrogations of Ammar, a detainee with suspected links to several of the hijackers in the September 11 attacks.
+After use of approved enhanced interrogation techniques, Ammar provides unreliable information on a suspected attack in Saudi Arabia, but reveals the name of the personal courier for bin Laden, Abu Ahmed al-Kuwaiti.
+Other detainee intelligence connects Abu Ahmed to courier traffic between Abu Faraj al-Libbi and bin Laden.
+In 2005, Faraj denies knowing about a courier named Abu Ahmed; Maya interprets this as an attempt by Faraj to conceal Abu Ahmed's importance.

-In 2009, Maya's fellow officer and friend Jessica travels to a US base in Afghanistan to meet a Jordanian doctor, highly placed in al-Qaeda, who has offered to become a US spy for $25 million.
-Instead, he turns out to be a triple agent loyal to al-Qaeda, and Jessica is killed, along with several other CIA officers, when he detonates a suicide vest in what will come to be known as the Camp Chapman attack, the worst attack on CIA personnel in 25 years.
+In 2009, a Jordanian doctor highly placed in al-Qaeda has offered to become a US spy for $25 million.
+Maya's fellow officer and friend Jessica travels to a US base in Afghanistan to meet him, but he turns out to be a triple agent loyal to al-Qaeda.
+Jessica is killed, along with several other CIA officers, when he detonates a suicide vest.
+In response, Maya redoubles her efforts to find Abu Ahmed and bin Laden.

-Thomas, an analyst who linked the Abu Ahmed lead, shares with Maya an interrogation of a Jordanian detainee claiming to have buried Abu Ahmed in 2001.
-Maya learns what the CIA was told five years earlier: Ibrahim Sayeed traveled under the name of Abu Ahmed al-Kuwaiti.
-Realizing her lead may be alive, Maya contacts Dan, now a senior officer at the CIA headquarters.
-She speculates that the CIA's photograph of Ahmed is that of his brother, Habeeb, who was killed in Afghanistan.
-Maya says that their beards and native clothes make the brothers look alike, explaining the account of Ahmed's "death" in 2001.